coastalwhite/intro-power-analysis/src/aes/capture.md

 ```

 If one gets an error here, verify that [the ChipWhisperer Python library is
 properly installed](../preparing/chipwhisperer.md).
-Otherwise we can try connect
+Otherwise, we can try to
-our [ChipWhisperer] Capture board to our computer via USB and run the following
+connect our [ChipWhisperer] Capture board to our computer via USB and run the
-command to connect to the Capture board.
+following command to connect to the Capture board.

 ```python
 scope = cw.scope()